Competitive Tests

-A SoundingBox competitive test makes your competitive landscape your laboratory.
+A SoundingBox competitive study makes your competitive landscape your laboratory.
 It gives you a framework for being able to identify how subtle aspects of experience design are working for real people in a competitive context.
 To put it another way: competitors' sites are out there, they're public, why not use them to figure out answers to tough questions?

 - How does our look-and-feel or brand message perform?
 Are competitors' better?

 - How engaging is our content compared to competitors?